BIMSBbioinfo/pigx_sars-cov-2/README.md

 ## Reproducing the analysis

-The presented analysisa results in the publication were produced using PiGx SARS-CoV-2 version 0.0.5.
+The presented analysis results in the publication were produced using PiGx SARS-CoV-2 version 0.0.5.

 dataset-Berlin250, dataset-NYC(RBD) (MiSeq data and all samples merged) - commit